9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Change the name of the main file to tabs-with-posts.php
+- ➕ Add support to sort by rating.

 - When a tab query is deleted, then delete the tab from the widgets?(sounds very good).

-- Move inline_icons_options to Aside options.
-- Make get_possible_options in General_Option_Setting and General_Option_Setting_classes to return as default an empty array.

-Simple article: remove margin right of last meta from row.
+Simple article: remove margin right of last meta from row, and from YT style?.

 Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
 Also add a note to the documentation, where every setting is explained.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).
+Aka Display a tab only if the content exist.

 - Make ajax show a "Loading..." text before loading widget.
 - Make ajax show a "Loading..." text in widget when selecting article block.

+- ### TODO Manual Tests

 - Add in manual test: Test if cache disable works as expected.
 Test if cache works as expected.
 Test if cache fire at the actions.
 - Add in manual test: Test disabled comment display align(usually, not having margin-right).